The Reality of the Kardashians is back with Kourtney away from the sisters, and the 'party freak' by Kendall

 Over the past two years, the Kardashian-West has become a power in the world in the fight for the reform of the prison system as a whole.
 She has lobbied with great success, both with the Trump talked on the phone to legislators and to the governor, wrote letters in support of petitions for clemency, and paid the legal costs of the people who are trying to get out of the prison.

-The West has released the documentary film “Kim Kardashian-West: ‘The Justice Project’, in the channel, and Oxygen, in which the support for the early release of four people convicted and sentenced on charges that include murder.
+West ançou of the documentary film “Kim Kardashian-West: ‘The Justice Project’, in the channel, and Oxygen, in which the support for the early release of four people convicted and sentenced on charges that include murder.
 She’s even studying to become a lawyer, wrote memos and pleadings, read transcripts, and to do legal research for an organization which fights for the reform of the system of justice, called #Cut50.